AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 1. After you finish reviewing the topic, select the **Mark topic as done** checkbox.

    The topic accordion automatically collapses.
 You can reopen the accordion at any time before completing the review task.
-If you need to add further comments, clear the **Mark topic as done** checkbox, add your comments, and then select the checkbox again when you've finished reviewing the topic.
+If you need to add further comments, simply expand the topic accordion and add your comments.

     > [!NOTE]
     >
     > Whether the **Mark topic as done** checkbox is selected or unselected depends on who is reviewing the topic and the version being reviewed:
     >